VUEngine/VUEngine-Plugins/readme.md

 - AutomaticPause
   `Automatically pauses the game after a definable amount of time`
 - LowBatteryIndicator
-  `Shows an indicator on screen when the system power is low`
+  `Printing layer based indicator that flashes when the system power is low`
 - SaveDataManager
   `Manages persistence of user data in SRAM`